Rhodesian Ridgeback

 - Weight: 70–80 pounds

-- Coat: Short, dense, and sleek with distinctive ridge
+- Coat: Short, dense, sleek coat with a distinctive ridge

 - Colors: Light wheaten to red wheaten